waimea-jrainbow/200DTD-DnD-listings/docs/0-requirements.md

 I will also be getting feedback from some student members of thr D&D club.
 The specific needs of these end users is to have a simple to use interface so it caters to anyone who may use it.
 These users will expect a simple and functional interface that fits the aesthetic of D&D.

+the specific functionality requirements are:
+- be able to view a concise list of campaigns easily as a player
+- be able to view in depth relevant information about a chosen campaign
+- login in as an admin user
+- as an admin edit campaigns
+- as an admin delete campaigns
+- as an admin add new campaigns

 ## Proposed Solution